MCDReforged/MCDReforged/docs/source/quick_start/next_steps.rst

 Commands
 --------

 MCDR has its own command system.
-By tradition, whether built-ins or ones registered by plugins, most of them start with a ``!!``.
+Most of them start with a ``!!`` in common practice.
 Mentioned above, ``!!MCDR plg`` is one of the built-in commands.

 You may want to learn more of them: :doc:`/command/index`